PeteC/petec.github.io/source/_posts/2014-06-29-presentation-controllers.markdown

 }
 ```

-This animates the alpha of our dimming view to 0, it doesn't remove it when our presentation has been completly dismissed.
+We've now animated the alpha of our dimming view to 0, but we also need to remove it when our presentation has been completly dismissed.
 For this we override ```dismissalTransitionDidEnd:```.

 ``` swift
 override func dismissalTransitionDidEnd(completed: Bool) {